Jamia Fields registers her first career multi-goal game as the Seminoles advance to their second national final in school history.

 For his efforts, Krikorian was honored both regionally and nationally in his first season.
 He was named the first ACC Coach of the Year in Seminole soccer history, the 2005 Soccer America National Coach of the Year, the 2005 Soccer Buzz National Coach of the Year, Soccer Buzz's Southeast Region Coach of the Year and the NSCAA's South Region Coach of the Year.

 On top of his impressive resume in coaching the top talent at the collegiate level, Krikorian has worked with the world's best players during his stops as the head coach of the U.S. U-19 National Team and his three years with the Philadelphia Charge.
-Florida State's head coach has worked with soccer greats from all over the world including U.S. National Team stars Brandi Chastain, Kristine Lilly, Tiffeny Milbrett, Heather Mitts and Lorie Fair, English National Team player Kelly Smith, French National Marinette Pinchon and Brazilian National Team players Sissi and Katia.
+Florida State's head coach has worked with soccer greats from all over the world including U.S. National Team stars Brandi Chastain, Kristine Lilly, Tiffeny Milbrett, Heather Mitts and Lorie Fair, English National Team player Kelly Smith, French National Marinette Pichon and Brazilian National Team players Sissi and Katia.

 U.S. U-19 NATIONAL TEAM

 The team not only left Thailand with bronze medals but they also were awarded the FIFA Fair Play Trophy.
 Individually, U.S. midfielder Angie Woznuk received the Silver Ball as the tournament's second Most Outstanding Player and the Bronze Shoe as the tournament's third-leading scorer.
-Overall, Krikorian's squad outscored the competition 13-4 in the World Championships.
+Overall, Krikorian's squad outscored the competition 13-4 during the World Championships.

 Krikorian's work with the national program continued at the 2011 FIFA World Cup serving as an advanced scout for the United States Women's National Team.
 He was one of four scouts that provided expert analysis for Team USA and head coach Pia Sundhage.
 Krikorian scouted eight teams, in eight games covering six different cities in Germany.
-He was on hand in Berlin for the opening game featuring Germany and Canada and in the stands for the U.S.A.'s amazing comeback in the quarterfinals against Brazil.
+He was on hand in Berlin for the opening game featuring Germany and Canada and in the stands for the U.S.'s amazing comeback in the quarterfinals against Brazil.

 In his first season with Philadelphia, Krikorian posted 11 wins in leading the Charge into the playoffs.
 The team finished the season ranked third in the regular season standings.
 The next year the Charge once again won 11 games and finished second in the standings, which was an amazing accomplishment considering Krikorian's top player was lost for the season when Kelly Smith went down with an injury.
 His squad still finished the regular season 11-4-6.